-When you're setting up your first workflow with Airtable, you'll need to add your Airtable account API key so that Airtable is a connected app within Mesa.
+When you are setting up your first workflow with Airtable, you'll need to add your Airtable account API key so that Airtable is a connected app within MESA.

-You can find the API key on your Airable account page.
-Paste the API key into the Airtable Step and click on Add Credential.
+You can find the API key on your Airtable account page.
+Paste the API key into the Airtable Step and click on the Add Credential button.
 Then, you are all set!

-Airtable Triggers and Actions both require a Base and Table to be configured.
+Airtable's triggers and actions both require a Base and Table to be configured.

-To find your Base*, make sure that you are logged into Airtable and then go to airtable.com/api.
+To find your Base*, log in to your Airtable account and go to airtable.com/api.
 Click on your Base from the list.
-On the next page, your id will be listed in green with the label The ID of this base.
+On the next page, your ID will be listed in green next to the label The ID of this base.
 Example:

-The Table* will be the label from your Airtable interface, for example: "Restaurants", "Orders", or "City Districts".
+The Table* will be the label from your Airtable interface.
+Example: "Restaurants", "Orders", or "City Districts".

-In specific Airtable actions, you may be required to enter a Record ID.
-To locate your Record ID, click here to learn more.
+In certain Airtable actions, you may be required to enter a Record ID.
+Learn more on how to locate your Record ID.

-If you have an Airtable Record Updated or Airtable Record Created trigger added in your workflow, you will see an Update Available Tokens button:
+If you have an Airtable Record Updated or Airtable Record Created trigger added in your workflow, you will see the Update Available Tokens button.

-Once you have added the Base and Table, you will be able to click on this button to update the available Tokens in Mesa that you can use in later steps in the same workflow.
+Once you have fill in the Base and Table fields, you will be able to click on this button to update the available tokens in MESA that you can use in later steps in the same workflow.

-To locate your available Tokens, you can click open Fields within the Token Selector.
+To locate your available tokens, you can expand the Fields section within the Tokens menu selector.

-In specific Airtable actions, we can automatically detect the fields in your Airtable Base and add them to Mesa through the Retrieve Table Fields button:
+In certain Airtable actions, we can automatically detect the fields in your Airtable Base and add them to MESA using the Retrieve Table Fields button.

 If no fields appear or if the fields are missing, make sure you have at least one record in your Airtable table with a value in each column.

 Airtable provides a variety of field types that lets you store data in each record.
-For more information about field types, please view Airtable's documentation here..
+Learn more about field types.

-If you find that your automation is failing due to your Base's field types, you can reach out to our team at firstname.lastname@example.org and our team would be happy to take a look.
+🗒 Note: If you find out that your workflow is failing due to your Base's field types, you can reach out to our team at firstname.lastname@example.org and our team will be happy to help!

 Unsupported field types